WISE-TV

 WISE-TV (channel 33) is a television station in Fort Wayne, Indiana, United States, affiliated with The CW Plus.
-It is owned by Gray Television alongside ABC/NBC/MyNetworkTV affiliate WPTA (channel 21).
-Both stations share studios on Butler Road in Northwest Fort Wayne, where WISE-TV's transmitter is also located.
+It is owned by Gray Media alongside ABC/NBC/MyNetworkTV affiliate WPTA (channel 21).
+The two stations share studios on Butler Road in Northwest Fort Wayne, where WISE-TV's transmitter is also located.

 WISE-TV originally operated as an NBC affiliate from its establishment through 2016, where as the result of Quincy Media's acquisition of WPTA (which had previously been operated by WISE's former owner, Granite Broadcasting, as part of a shared services agreement), the NBC affiliation became the property of Quincy and was moved to WPTA's second digital subchannel in exchange for its CW affiliation.